Braids Are Our Faves

 - Deep conditioner

 It is best to deep condition your hair before doing this style; tight braids mean it will be pulling on the strands and lead to breakage if your curls are dry.
-Kanekalon extensions are the best to use for this braiding style because it is lightweight and will not pull too hard on your scalp.
+Kanekalon extensions are the best to use for this braiding style.
+They are lightweight and will not pull too hard on your scalp.

 First, comb out your hair and make sure that there is moisturizer all throughout.
 Part your hair down the middle of your head and make sure both sides are even.

 You can initiate the braid by taking a piece of the synthetic hair and stating the braid on one half of your head.
 The best method to use is the three-strand twist.
-As you’re grabbing your hair, you should add little by little the synthetic hair to create a gradual increase in size in the cornrow.
+As you’re grabbing your hair, you should add synthetic hair little by little.
+This will help to create a gradual increase in size in the cornrow.

-Once you are done repeat these steps on the other half of your head and you will have two rocking goddess braids.
+Once you are done repeat these steps on the other half of your head.
+Once you’re done you will have two rocking goddess braids.
 Spray a little hair sheen to keep moisture in the scalp and prevent dandruff or dirt from building up.

 Which Braided Look Will You Conquer This Spring?